LoyolaChicagoCode/listperformance-java/README.md

 The key idea is to think about this lab like a physics experiment!
 You will set it up and then take measurements.

-1. Import the GitHub repository into your Bitbucket account - see online course website for how to name it
+1. Import this GitHub repository into your Bitbucket account - see online course website for how to name it
 2. Review the code.
 3. Fix the syntax errors (if any, though there probably aren't any).
 4. Run the code for various inputs to gain an understanding of what it does.
-5. Complete the items marked TODO in the code and get the tests to pass.
+5. Using Android Studio, complete the items marked TODO in the code and get the tests to pass.
+   - Run the tests in a Terminal window using gradlew test on Windows or ./gradlew test on Mac or Linux/Unix.
 6. Conduct the performance measurements: you will find the running times in the test report.
-7. Create a markdown document called Answers.md or a text document Answers.txt and answer the various questions embedded in the code.
+7. Create a text document called README.txt in the project folder and answer the various questions embedded in the code.

 # Deliverables and submission